jodielee062788/employee_tracker_sql/README.md

     ![Screenshot of total utilized budger per department option](./assets/15.png)

+## Walkthrough Video

-7. Here's a walkthrough video on how to run the application [Walkthrough Video]().
+Here's a walkthrough video on how to run the application [Walkthrough Video](https://drive.google.com/file/d/1l9KdItOCbQWeTtZm0_Fg57C6qA_gEn9y/view?usp=sharing).

 ## License
 This project is licensed under the MIT license.
 See the [LICENSE](./LICENSE) file for details.